man saluting the American flag

 4. Contact a VA Disability Attorney

-In order to improve your chances of having a favorable outcome, it is a good idea to talk with a veteran’s disability attorney.
-Your attorney will know the proper steps that need to be taken in order to have the best possible outcome.
+To improve your chances of having a favorable outcome, it is a good idea to talk with a veteran’s disability attorney.
+Your attorney will know the proper steps that need to be taken to have the best possible outcome.
 They can also help you with filling out forms and collecting evidence to ensure that you have the best chance of receiving the benefits that you deserve.